codsen/codsen/packages/object-merge-advanced/README.md

 Callback is very powerful — you could pretty much use it instead of all the options listed higher.

 For example, `opts.ignoreEverything` would be the same as returning the first argument in the callback instead of third.
+You can name arguments (`inputArg1` and others) any way you like, only _their order_ matters.

 ```js
 mergeAdvanced(